locxter/mcrpd/README.md

 ## Overview

-This is a simple fully parametric and customizable macro keypad I have designed and built.
+This is a simple customizable macro keypad I have designed and built.

 ## How to build it